Nauru Regional Processing Centre: Conditions and human rights issues

 An overwhelming sense of despair has been repeatedly expressed by detainees because of the uncertainty of their situation and their remoteness from loved ones.
 In 2013, a veteran nurse described the detention centre as "like a concentration camp".

 In 2015, several staff members from the detention centre wrote an open letter claiming that multiple instances of sexual abuse against women and children had occurred.
-The letter claimed that the Australian government had been aware of these abuses for over 18 months.
+The letter claimed that the Australian Government had been aware of these claimed abuses for over 18 months.
 This letter added weight to the Moss review which found it possible that "guards had traded marijuana for sexual favours with asylum seeker children".

 In 2018, reports of children engaging in self-harm and attempting suicide drew attention back to the conditions at the centre.
-Children as young as eight were documented as exhibiting suicidal behaviours, and an estimated 30 children were described as suffering from resignation syndrome, a progressive, deteriorating psychiatric condition that can be fatal.
-Extreme trauma experienced both in their country of origin and in their daily lives at the camp, coupled with a sense of hopelessness and abandonment, are thought to have contributed to the onset of this condition.
+Children as young as eight were documented as exhibiting suicidal behaviours, and an estimated 30 children were described as suffering from resignation syndrome, a supposedly progressive, deteriorating psychiatric condition.
+Extreme trauma experienced both in their country of origin and in their daily lives at the camp, coupled with a sense of hopelessness and abandonment, contributed to the onset of this condition.